DipakShrestha-ADS/pushNotificationCientApp/README.md

 # pushnotificationclients

-A push notification client application
+A push notification client application written in flutter with BLoC Architecture that receives notification from firebase cloud messaging on basic of topics.

 ## Getting Started